LimingFang/LimingFang/README.md

 ### Hi there 👋
 - 🌟 I used to major in finance && economics, but i'm more passionate about computer science😄
 - 🔭 I’m currently working on rCore[os] and TinyKV[PingCAP]
+- 😄 I like Emacs, c++ and rust,though not skilled.

 <!--
 **LimingFang/LimingFang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.